rapid7/metasploit-framework/docs/metasploit-framework.wiki/dev/Setting-Up-a-Metasploit-Development-Environment.md

 bundle exec rspec ./spec/path/to/your/tests_1.rb ./spec/path/to/your/tests_2.rb
 ```

-To run run the tests defined at a line number - for instance line 23:
+To run the tests defined at a line number - for instance line 23:

 ```
 bundle exec rspec ./spec/path/to/your/tests_1.rb:23